renovatebot/renovate/docs/usage/upgrade-best-practices.md

 ## About the `config:best-practices` preset

-The `config:recommended` preset is meant to work for nearly all Renovate users.
+The `config:recommended` preset is the recommended configuration for most Renovate users.
-We also want to have a preset with stronger opionions, that includes our upgrade best practices.
+We also have a `config:best-practices` preset that includes our upgrade best practices.
-That's why we created the `config:best-practices` preset.

-If you want to follow our upgrade best practices, you should extend from the `config:best-practices` preset:
+To follow our upgrade best practices, you should extend from the `config:best-practices` preset:

 ```json
 {